TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/tech-interview-workbook.md

 “You can't ask what value a given key maps to, nor can you delete the entry for a given key without knowing what value it maps to.”

 ##What is JPA?
 What is JDBC?
 Which are the advantages and disadvantages of each?
 When to use each?
+JPA: Java Persistence API (Jakarta Persistence API)
+JDBC: Java Database Connectivity (also API)

+JDBC: is a thin layer between Java and DB.
+Many DB vendors have they own specific query language.
+Vendors providing driver for their own product, with this technique developers have a common interface to make DB query and to receive results.
+A:
+- provide access to the DB using only the driver from DB vendor with a thin API
+- the API provide basic methods to manipulate the DB:
+    - it can be advantage if the size and/or complexity does not require too much complicated solution
+    - it can be an advantage as processing queries and results are highly customizable
+D:
+- because of the API provide a 'direct' access to the DB mappings from results to objects can be messy
+- user have to set up everything related to create proper objects for Java:
+    - converting objects into tables and back

+JPA: is a standard for ORM (Object Relational Mapping) that describes the management of relational data.
+Famous JPA implementation is Hibernate, also used in Spring.
+A:
+- an implemented JPA map the results into objects and make queries against a DB, so users don't have to deal how the translation processed between DB and Java
+- high level interface between Java program and DB
+- it can be said with a strong exaggeration that JPA provide a configured JDBC to users

+D:
+- it can be difficult to use as different implementations using different logic, usually annotations providing mapping tasks
+- in case developer would implement the JPA by him/her-self, it can be over engineered for the task -->

 ##How does HashMap work?
+HashMap use a Linked List to store the data in 'buckets', and use a List (array) to store the hashed keys.
+(like a dictionary in Python)
+Keys are usually Strings, because of the immutable attribute.
+The index of the key is the exact location of the bucket.
+Advantage of hashmap is the fact, that performing one iteration is enough to find the corresponding value, and that linked list store the data in a very memory efficient way.
+Also put() (insert key-value pair) and get() (retrieve value for key) has a nice O(1) time complexity.

 ##What is the connection between equals() and hashCode()?
 How are they used in HashMap?
 ##Why is it important for keys in a map to have an immutable type?
 (Consider String for example.)
+Otherwise values can be lost if the key can change.

 ##What is the purpose of the ‘equals()’ method?
 To give space for every class to define itself how would be compared for other objects.
+Also without equals would be impossible to compare to objects.

 ##What is the difference between '==' and 'equals()'?
 equals() can provide a self defined way to an object to be able to compared again other objects.